Pilner/Website-Boilerplate/README.md

 *Note: Make sure you have a [Node.js](https://nodejs.org/en/) installed.
 To check, run `node -v` in your terminal*

-1. First clone this git repository to your local device
+1. Click `Use this template` or clone into a local directory
 ```
 git clone https://github.com/Pilner/Website-Boilerplate
 ```